a cable car would reduce access

 If a cable car, with all its manifold negative impacts, could not provide better access to the mountain than the existing roadway and tracks, its case would collapse; and so the Mount Wellington Cableway Company boasts that a cableway would offer the ultimate access: "all-year and in all-weather".
 Would it?

-If the mountain were the Louvre Museum, the MWCC proposal would be a glass tunnel with a ticket box at one end, the Mona Lisa at the other—and too bad for any galleries or artworks in the way of the tunnel.
+If the mountain were the Louvre Museum, the MWCC proposal would be for a glass tunnel with a ticket box at one end and the Mona Lisa at the other.

-In considering Access to the mountain generally, how many places on the mountain would a cable-car access?
-The more the better, surely, but the answer is one place.
+How many places on the mountain would a cable-car access?
+The more the better, surely, but the answer is one.
 The cable car would be nothing more than a shuttle service between the foothills and the Pinnacle.